LMS-Laravel/OLD-LMS-Laravel/README.md

 # LMS-Laravel

-CMS-laravel is a management system of educational content, which seeks to facilitate the creation of a platform of a sencila and intuitive.
+CMS-laravel is a management system of educational content, want to facilitate the creation of a platform simple and intuitive

 CMS-laravel is based as its name indicates in the framework laravel 5, and uses various packages created by other developers.